 How Do Visitation Rights Work?

-If you’re denied custody, it’s best to start to focus on your visitation rights and formulating a visitation schedule.
+If you’re denied custody, it’s best to start to focus on your visitation rights and formulate a visitation schedule.
 This will grant you time with your child on weekends, alternating weeks, holidays, or summer break.
 The courts will always encourage parents to work out visitation schedules and time-sharing together.
 Agreeing on these terms can make it easier for both parents and the children.
 However, if you’re in a situation where you and your ex cannot agree on the terms of your visitation rights, the courts will step in to decide for you.
 Unfortunately, this could turn out to be a schedule that you also don’t agree with, so it’s important to compromise when you can.
 Most parents will want to see their children as much as possible and urge for days or weekends even if it’s inconvenient.
 When negotiating your visitation rights, it’s always advised to be realistic and respectable.
 Don’t set any expectations too high for either your ex or your children.
 If you can’t commit to the visitation schedule, it can end up hurting you in the end.

 Denying Visitation Rights

 One question the non-custodial parent will usually ask upon learning of their visitation rights is if these rights can also be denied at one point.
 The answer to that question is, yes.
 There are a number of accounts of parents being given visitation rights, and then those rights being taken away.
 This can happen due to a number of different reasons.
 As mentioned above, you may risk losing your visitation rights if you can’t stick to the given visitation schedule.
 If you lose contact with the child or consistently cancel on days when you should be with your child, this can affect your visitation rights.
 Of course, more severe reasons for being denied visitation rights also exist.
 A history of domestic violence, drug addiction, or alcohol abuse are also reasons why the courts might deny you visitation rights.